 Service NSW centres will be able to provide local contacts to licence holders who are unsure of who to ask for help with the new process.
 Contact Service NSW on 13 77 88.

-The Driver Qualification Test (DQT) is the final stage of the licensing process.
-It aims to confirm that P2 drivers have the knowledge and skills to move to a full licence.
+The Driver Qualification Test (DQT) was the final stage of the licensing process prior to November 2017.
+It aimed to confirm that P2 drivers had the knowledge and skills to move to a full licence.

 Research shows that a licence holder’s driving record is a better predictor of future crash involvement than performance in the DQT.
 This is why we are changing the law so that P2 drivers who are suspended for unsafe driving behaviour will remain on their P2 licence for an extra 6 months for every suspension they receive.